Things to do in Caernarfon

 Plas Newydd Stately Home near Newborough

 An enchanting mansion house and gardens owned by the National Trust, just over the Menai Bridge on Anglesey.
-Plas Newydd has fantastic views across the Menai Strait to Snowdonia, and is home to an exhibition of works by Rex Whistler, including his famous dining room mural.
+Plas Newydd has fantastic views across the Menai Strait to Eryri, and is home to an exhibition of works by Rex Whistler, including his famous dining room mural.
 The extensive gardens are beautiful all year round, with a fine spring garden and Australasian arboretum, an understorey of shrubs and wildflowers, an Italianate-style summer terrace, and massed hydrangeas.
 The gardens are also home to a significant red squirrel population.
 There is a lovely tearoom and gift shop.
 10 miles from Caernarfon.

 Anglesey Sea Zoo near Brynsiencyn